emre5355/tvheadend-build/README.md

 * Official ARM builds for Rpi2, Odroid-C1, etc
 * Official Debian builds, for Intel `x86_64` architecture

-***NOTE:*** We can only justifty supporting platforms which are *sufficiently popular at this time*.
+***Note:*** We can only justifty supporting platforms which are *sufficiently popular at this time*.
 Meaning that the overall user demand should clearly exceed the cost of setting up, running & maintaining a reliable automated builds system.

 ***Also:*** *we can only support build targets which will compile on the Docker Hub server farm.
 Those are exclusively `Intel x86_64` linux machines.*